Nissan Sentra: Powertrain

-The ninth generation Sentra is based on the same platform as the previous generation and carries over the same 2.0L MR20DD naturally aspirated inline 4 engine producing 149 horsepower and 146 pound-feet of torque.
-The CVT is also carried over and is returned for more linear power delivery.
+The ninth generation Sentra is based on the same platform as the previous generation and carries over the same 2.0-liter MR20DD naturally aspirated inline-four engine producing 149 hp and 146 lbft of torque.
+The CVT is also carried over and is retuned for more linear power delivery.
+The 1.6-liter engine installed in the Chinese market Sylphy produces 135 PS.

 Design and features

 The SR model features a blacked-out grille and accents, and a two-tone roof, and Optional equipment on the top SL and SR trims includes a 8-speaker Bose system, heated mirrors, and a powered moonroof on the top-trim models.

 The inverted trapezoidal grille forms a V-shape, similar to that of other Nissan cars using the V-Motion grille.
 Slim daytime running lights are also present at the front, spanning the entire width between the headlights, just above the grille.
 A similar lighting design is also present in the back.
 The ninth generation Sentra uses a fastback bodystyle.
 The front lighting is similar to that of the third-generation Nissan Leaf.

 All Sentra trims now come with a 12.3-inch center touchscreen.
 The base S trim comes with a 7.0-inch driver's display, while all other versions receive a 12.3-inch digital instrument cluster, and also requires corded versions of Apple CarPlay and Android Auto, while all other trims have wireless Apple CarPlay and Android Auto.
 A redesigned dashboard with haptic buttons is also present, sitting below the touchscreen, along with a new 2-spoke steering wheel and more soft-touch surfaces.